Jpark27614/Emotion-Detection-Program/README.md

 emotion = detect_emotion(file_path)
 print(f"Detected Emotion: {emotion}")
 ```
-### Pitch and MCFFs Graph Analysis
+### Pitch and MFCCs Graph Analysis

 Using the code below, several audio files were tested where the speaker attempted to exemplify each of the emotions: happiness, sadness, anger, surprise, fear, and disgust.
 Data was extracted for the pitch and mel-frequency cepstral coefficients (MFCCs) of each audio file.
 MFCCs capture the timbral features of the audio, reflecting the texture and quality of the sound.
 Higher MFCC values may indicate brighter, richer sounds, while lower values might suggest dull or flat sounds.
-One limitation of the MCFF data is that it appears that the values are 0 for the majority of coefficients.
-Analysis of the pitch and MCFFs diagrams for each emotion is described below:
+One limitation of the MFCC data is that it appears that the values are 0 for the majority of coefficients.
+Analysis of the pitch and MFCCs diagrams for each emotion is described below:

-#### Interpreting MCFFs Graphs
+#### Interpreting MFCCs Graphs
-While the graphs for pitch are fairly straightforward, those for MCFFs can be more complicated to analyze.
+While the graphs for pitch are fairly straightforward, those for MFCCs can be more complicated to analyze.
 Some general guidelines are below to simplify the process:

 1. X-axis: Time in seconds, Y-axis: MFCC coefficient index (1 to 13)
 2. Color: Red (High Values) - Higher amplitudes of the MFCC coefficients.
 This suggests that the specific timbral features captured by those coefficients are more pronounced in the audio signal during those time frames.